12q1/local_docs/words/alliance.md

-# alliance
+# Alliance

 ---
-## Noun #noun
+#noun
 - **The state of being [[allied]].**
  - _Example: matrimonial alliances; an alliance between church and state, or between two countries_
 - **The [[act]] of [[allying]] or uniting.**
 - **A union or connection of interests between families, states, parties, etc., especially between families by marriage and states by compact, treaty, or league.**
 - **Any union resembling that of families or states; union by relationship in qualities; [[affinity]].**